AbbVie Inc. (ABBV) Shares Up Despite Recent Market Volatility

-AbbVie Inc. (NYSE: ABBV)’s stock price has increased by 1.09 compared to its previous closing price of 154.38.
-Despite this, the company has seen a gain of 2.19% in its stock price over the last five trading days.
+AbbVie Inc. (NYSE: ABBV)’s stock price has increased by 1.60 compared to its previous closing price of 147.35.
+Despite this, the company has experienced a -4.07% fall in its stock price over the last five trading sessions.
 Barron’s reported on 02/09/23 that AbbVie Posts an Earnings Beat but Forecast Misses as Competition Intensifies

 Is It Worth Investing in AbbVie Inc. (NYSE: ABBV) Right Now?

-AbbVie Inc. (NYSE: ABBV) has a higher price-to-earnings ratio of 23.54x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.55.
-Analysts have mixed views on the stock, with 12 analysts rating it as a “buy,” 0 as “overweight,” 11 as “hold,” and 0 as “sell.”
+AbbVie Inc. (NYSE: ABBV) has a higher price-to-earnings ratio of 22.58x compared to its average ratio,, and the 36-month beta value for ABBV is at 0.56.
+Analysts have varying views on the stock, with 12 analysts rating it as a “buy,” 0 rating it as “overweight,” 11 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for AbbVie Inc. (ABBV) is $164.71, which is $7.16 above the current market price.
-The public float for ABBV is 1.77B, and currently, short sellers hold a 0.66% ratio of that float.
-The average trading volume of ABBV on March 06, 2023 was 5.70M shares.
+The average price suggested by analysts for ABBV is $164.71, which is $13.51 above the current market price.
+The public float for ABBV is 1.77B, and currently, shorts hold a 0.72% of that float.
+The average trading volume for ABBV on March 13, 2023 was 5.71M shares.

 ABBV’s Market Performance

-ABBV stock saw an increase of 2.19% in the past week, with a monthly gain of 6.45% and a quarterly increase of -3.18%.
-The volatility ratio for the week is 1.35%, and the volatility levels for the last 30 days are 1.72% for AbbVie Inc. (ABBV).
-The simple moving average for the last 20 days is 3.73% for ABBV stock, with a simple moving average of 4.72% for the last 200 days.
+ABBV’s stock has seen a -4.07% decrease for the week, with a 3.53% rise in the past month and a -9.49% fall in the past quarter.
+The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 1.98% for AbbVie Inc. The simple moving average for the last 20 days is -1.68% for ABBV stock, with a simple moving average of 0.47% for the last 200 days.

 Analysts’ Opinion of ABBV